meraki/automation-scripts/README.md

 **provision_sites:** A Python 3 script to provision template-based networks with manually defined VLAN subnets to Meraki dashboard.
 The script can also claim devices and update their location on the world map.

 **removetemplate.py:** This is script to create a copy of a template-based network that preserves as many of the network's settings as possible, while not relying on a configuration template.
 The initial focus of the script is converting MX appliance networks.

+**set_client_tracking.py:** A script to set the client tracking method of a group of networks to a desired value.

 **setlocation.py:** Sets the street address and optionally the map marker of all devices in a network or organization.
 To be more easily clickable, devices will be placed in a spiral around a seed location.
 There is an option to preserve marker location for MR access points, to avoid breaking wireless map layout.